fmalina/revisions-blocl/activism/thelongdepression.md

 can chaotically break apart with anything other than a calamitous impact on the financial markets and global trade.

 There have been many telling criticisms of GDP.
-It doesn’t measure quality very
+It doesn't measure quality very
 well: the mobile phone you buy today for £50 for example is a lot better than the one you paid the same money for five years ago.
-It doesn’t capture all the unpaid work that parents and other carers do.
+It doesn't capture all the unpaid work that parents and other carers do.
 It pays no attention to the environment, or to how satisfied we are with our lives.
 Those are all perfectly reasonable criticisms.
 But perhaps the most telling is that it pays no attention